-In early 1983 Joel Carter, retired choral director at UNC-Chapel Hill, and Ed Jackson, an amateur French horn player, with the encouragement of other Chapel Hill instrumentalists, including Susan Strobel and Jerry and Barbara Hulka, organized a community-based recreational reading orchestra.
-From the beginning the Village Orchestra was a model of positive town/gown interaction -- in fact the bass player was Mayor Ken Broun.
+In early 1983, Joel Carter, retired choral director at UNC-Chapel Hill, and Ed Jackson, an amateur French horn player, with the encouragement of other Chapel Hill instrumentalists, including Susan Strobel and Jerry and Barbara Hulka, organized a community-based recreational reading orchestra.
+From the beginning the Village Orchestra (as it was originally called) was a model of positive town/gown interaction.
+In fact the bass player was Ken Broun who was the current mayor of Chapel Hill.
 The orchestra's first conductor was George Taylor, violist of Duke's Ciompi Quartet.
 Thursday evening rehearsals in Hill Hall were special times for the approximately fifty founding members, primarily amateur musicians from Chapel Hill and Durham.
-Many had not been able to play regularly in the Triangle, and the opportunity to play orchestral music together in friendly atmosphere under professional leadership was highly motivating.
+Many had not been able to play regularly in the Triangle, and the opportunity to play fine orchestral music together in a friendly atmosphere under professional leadership was highly motivating.

-A satisfying function of the orchestra since its inception has been the sponsorship of an annual concerto contest for local pre-college musicians.
-Winners receive cash awards and, more importantly, the opportunity to perform in the orchestra's spring concert.
-Many of our previous winners are now accomplished professional musicians or students at nationally ranked conservatories.
+A satisfying function of the orchestra since almost its inception has been the sponsorship of an annual concerto contest for regional pre-college musicians.
+Winners receive cash awards and, more importantly, have the opportunity to perform in the orchestra's spring concert.
+Many of our previous winners are now accomplished musicians or students at nationally ranked conservatories.